 When it comes to capturing freshwater fish, angel fish are considered one of the most popular because of their color diversity.
 They have a unique swimming style since they do not swim like other species.
 Their swimming is slow and vertical as if floating in the water.
 Many people believe they resemble sea angels.

-In reproduction, they are a species of freshwater fish that is difficult to differentiate sex.
+In reproduction, they are a freshwater fish species that is difficult to differentiate sex.
 Females usually lay their eggs in water-based vertical plants.
 And after that, they stay away because they eat their young without realizing it.

 Types of Saltwater Fish Species